Bob Iger: Politics

-Iger has described himself as a political centrist, while he has publicly identified with the Democratic Party.
-Iger co-chaired a fundraiser for Hillary Clinton's presidential campaign on August 22, 2016.
+Iger co-chaired a fundraiser for the Hillary Clinton 2016 presidential campaign on August 22, 2016.
 He was named to President-elect Trump's Strategic and Policy Forum on December 2, 2016.
-He resigned from the Forum on June 1, 2017 out of protest after President Trump withdrew the United States from the Paris Climate Agreement.
+He resigned from the Forum on June 1, 2017, out of protest after President Trump withdrew the United States from the Paris Climate Agreement.
+Iger had considered running for president before and after the 2016 U.S. presidential election as a Democrat, but ultimately decided against it.